ddev/ddev/docs/content/users/install/performance.md

     * **`ddev mutagen sync`**: You can cause an explicit sync with `ddev mutagen sync` and see syncing status with `ddev mutagen status`.
 Note that both `ddev start` and `ddev stop` automatically force a mutagen sync.
     * **Composer**: If you do composer actions inside the container (with `ddev ssh`) you'll probably want to do a `ddev mutagen sync` to make sure they get synced as soon as possible, although most people won't ever notice the difference and mutagen will get it synced soon enough.
     * **Big git operations** (like switching branches) are best done on the host side, rather than inside the container, and you may want to do an explicit `ddev mutagen sync` command after doing something like that.
 Do them with the project running, rather than when it is stopped.
-    * **Project with users who don't want mutagen**: If you share a project with some users (perhaps on macOS) that want mutagen and other users (perhaps on WSL2) that don't want or need it, then don't check in the `mutagen_enabled: true` in the .ddev/config.yaml.
+    * **Project with users who don't want mutagen**: If you share a project with some users (perhaps on macOS) that want mutagen and other users (perhaps on WSL2) that don't want or need it, then don't check in the `mutagen_enabled: true` in the `.ddev/config.yaml`.
 Instead, you can either use global mutagen configuration or add a not-checked-in project-level `.ddev/config.mutagen.yaml` that just has `mutagen_enabled: true` in it.
 Then only users that have that will have mutagen enabled.
-    * **Mutagen restrictions on Windows symlinks**: On macOS and Linux (including WSL2) the default .ddev/mutagen/mutagen.yml chooses the `posix-raw` type of symlink handling (See [mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
+    * **Mutagen restrictions on Windows symlinks**: On macOS and Linux (including WSL2) the default `.ddev/mutagen/mutagen.yml` chooses the `posix-raw` type of symlink handling (See [mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
 This basically means that any symlink created will try to sync, regardless of whether it's valid in the other environment.
 However, Mutagen does not support posix-raw on traditional Windows, so ddev uses the `portable` symlink mode.
-So on Windows with Mutagen... symlinks have to be strictly limited to relative links that are inside the mutagen section of the project.
+So on Windows with Mutagen symlinks have to be strictly limited to relative links that are inside the mutagen section of the project.
     * **Backups!!!**: Keep backups.

     ### Syncing after `git checkout`